 1. Get to know your team

-Everyone is different and everybody works differently so as a manager it is really worth taking the time to get to know your team individually – what are their goals, what makes them tick?
+Everyone is different and everybody works differently.
+So as a manager it’s worth taking the time to get to know your team individually.
+What are their goals and what makes them tick?
 With this information comes so much insight into their work habits and where they show strength and weakness and where they need your support the most.

 2. Invest in staff happiness

 A happy team makes for a happy boss and ultimately a productive and successful business.
 Have a think about what addition could really aid wellbeing and staff happiness.
 Some companies encourage flexible working and an open-door policy and others allow you to bring your dog to work.
 There’s a plethora of staff motivators you can choose from but I urge my clients to look deeper than just buying baskets of fruit for the office and take the time to understand what your employees actually value.
 Really spend time looking at how you could increase happiness at work for your staff and put yourself in the shoes of the most junior member of your team to do so.
 It’s definitely an insight!

 Be clear on what your company values are and as an employee, really think whether your values line up.
 If they don’t, there will be deeper issues to address.
 If supporting your community or only working with a business who actively works to support sustainability is important to you, then it’s unlikely that being given a free staff lunch voucher is going to keep you in happy employment.

 4. Business as a force for good

 Certified B Corps are a new kind of business that balances purpose and profit.
 They are legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.
 This is a community of leaders, driving of a global movement of people using businesses as a force for good.
 Why not look into what really drives a business when you’re looking for your next job?
 Learn more about B Corps here.